mustfaibra/QPayMultiplatform/README.md

 # Quick Pay

-Quick Pay - QPay for short - is a Digital Banking app for Onboarding new customers and providing Services, built entirely with Compose Multiplatform.
-This project is considered a use case for unifying & providing financial services on both Android and iOS platforms while leveraging the power of Native.
+Quick Pay - QPay for short - is a simple use case for a Fintech app for Onboarding new customers and providing Services, built entirely with Compose Multiplatform.
+This cross-platform project is considered a use case for unifying & providing financial services on both Android and iOS platforms while leveraging the power of Native.

 ## Targeted Platforms For Now